nativelibs4java/Scalaxy/README.md

     )
     ```

-- *[Reified](https://github.com/nativelibs4java/scalaxy-reified)* ([ScalaDoc](http://ochafik.github.io/Scalaxy/Reified/latest/api/index.html)) provides a powerful reified values mechanism that deals well with composition and captures of runtime values, allowing for complex ASTs to be generated during runtime for re-compilation or transformation purposes.
+- *[Reified](https://github.com/nativelibs4java/scalaxy-reified)*  (*MIGRATED TO ITS OWN REPO*) provides a powerful reified values mechanism that deals well with composition and captures of runtime values, allowing for complex ASTs to be generated during runtime for re-compilation or transformation purposes.
 It preserves the original value that was reified, allowing for flexible mixed usage of runtime value and compile-time AST.

     ```scala
     import scalaxy.reified._